-With two Michelin star restaurants in the county and an abundance of phenomenal fine dining restaurants, Gloucestershire's foodies are spoilt for choice.
+With two Michelin star restaurants in the county and an abundance of phenomenal fine dining restaurants with an array of accolades, Gloucestershire's foodies are spoilt for choice.

-SoGlos rounds up 15 of the most fantastic fine dining restaurants in Gloucestershire and the Cotswolds, promising heavenly flavours, the very best seasonal produce and exceptional service.
+SoGlos rounds up some of the best fine dining restaurants in Gloucestershire and the Cotswolds, promising heavenly flavours, the very best seasonal produce and exceptional service.

 Lumière in Cheltenham

-Having been awarded the first brand-new Michelin Star in the county for more than a decade, as well as featuring in Harden's Top 100 Restaurant list, Lumière is one of Cheltenham's finest restaurants, offering an intimate and sophisticated environment, with a menu of artistically presented modern British cuisine.
+Having been awarded the first brand-new Michelin Star in the county for more than a decade, as well as featuring in Harden's Top 100 Restaurant list, Lumière is one of Cheltenham's finest restaurants, offering an intimate and sophisticated environment, with a menu of artistically presented modern British cuisine that it describes as 'ingredient led, seasonally driven'.

-The venue invites foodies to sample its four, six and eight-course menus featuring dishes like Cornish day boat pollock with nori, cauliflower and fennel; Stokes Marsh Fram Aberdeen Angus and Hereford steak with a side of cottage pie, morel and Wye Valley asparagus; and Arnold Fram forced rhubarb with ginger, Orelys chocolate and sorrel.
-An eight-course vegetarian menu is also available but the restaurant isn't able to cater for vegans.
+The venue invites diners to sample its four, six and eight-course tasting menus, featuring dishes like Wye Valley asparagus with morel and wild garlic, Mount Grace Farm hoggett with ewe's curd and carrot, strawberries with duck egg and caramelised filo, and its playful 'Tequila Slammer' sorbet.
+An eight-course vegetarian menu is available but the restaurant isn't able to cater for vegans.

 Prithvi in Cheltenham